FORUM CLUB HANDBALL – HEART OF THE GAME

 The Election Supervisor must decide that a voting is executed as a secret voting, if requested by at least 10% of the eligible votes.

-The Election Supervisor must prepare a list of members eligible to vote at the election.
+The Election Supervisor must prepare a list of active members eligible to vote at the election.

-Every Club receives votes according to the ‘EHF European Cup Nation Ranking’ as follows (taking in account the better result of current and previous season):
+Every Club receives votes according to the ‘FCH European Cup Nation Ranking’ as follows (taking in account the better result of current and previous season):

 The Election Supervisor must arrange for preparation of the ballot papers.